Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-The mechanisms of the cute effect of eaobic exercise on cognition and neuroelectrical dependents are not completely clear.
-The present study aims to investigate the impact of physical activity on evoked potentials during the flanker attention task through the analysis of event-related potentials (ERP).
+Introduction: The mechanisms underlying the acute effect of aerobic exercise on cognition and its neuroelectrical correlates are not fully understood.
+The purpose of this study was to investigate the impact of acute aerobic physical activity on evoked potentials during a flanker attention task by analyzing event-related potentials (ERP).

-Method: fifteen adolescent boys with an average age of 14.07±1.12 participated in this study.
-The participants came to the laboratory on two different days.
-Once without running and once after 20 minutes of aerobic running, they performed the flanker test while recording ERP.
-Using EEGLAB, ERP components including P2, N2, and P3 were extracted in Fz and Pz channels.
-Wilcoxon non-parametric test and SPSS version 20 software were used to answer the research hypotheses.
+Method: Fifteen adolescent boys with an average age of 14.07 ± 1.12 years participated in this study.
+Participants visited the laboratory on two separate days: once without running and once after 20 minutes of aerobic running.
+During both visits, they performed the flanker task while their ERP activity was recorded.
+Using the EEGLAB software, ERP components including P2, N2, and P3 were extracted from Fz and Pz electrode channels.
+To test the research hypotheses, non-parametric Wilcoxon tests were conducted using SPSS version 20.

-Results: The results of the research showed that a session of aerobic exercise significantly increased the amplitude of the P3 and N2 in the Fz channel and decreased the delay time of their appearance (P<0.05).
-These changes were not confirmed in the Pz channel.
-The amplitude of the P2 did not change significantly due to aerobic running (P<0.05), but this component appeared significantly earlier in the Pz channel (P<0.05).
+Results: The results showed that a single session of aerobic exercise significantly increased the amplitude of the P3 and N2 components at the Fz channel and reduced their latency (p < 0.05).
+These changes were not observed at the Pz channel.
+The amplitude of the P2 component did not change significantly after aerobic running (p > 0.05), but it appeared significantly earlier at the Pz channel (p < 0.05).

-Conclusion: The study's results demonstrated that the endogenous ERPcomponents during the flanker attention task were significantly enhanced following aerobic Exercise.
-The quicker appearance of the P2 is likely a result of improved perception in the parietal region.
-Therefore, engaging in aerobic physical activity is suggested as a method to enhance cognitive performance before engaging in activities that require high levels of mental processing.
+Conclusion: These findings indicate that endogenous ERP components during the flanker attention task were significantly enhanced following acute aerobic exercise.
+The earlier onset of the P2 component may reflect improved perceptual processing in the parietal region.
+Therefore, engaging in aerobic physical activity is suggested as a strategy to enhance cognitive performance before tasks requiring high-level mental processing.

 Keywords